attarmau/Airflow-DAG-Trigger/README.md

 This DAG will not run on its own; it only runs when manually triggered.
 The task in the DAG prints the time when it was manually triggered.

+Place this DAG file in the dags/ folder.
 ## Step 1: Start Airflow 2.6.0 on Docker
 ```
 cd airflow